kouphax/dev-machine-prov/README.md

 ## Prerequisites

-When using this on a new machine for the first time, install the required software to use ansible.
-Run:
+When using this on a new machine for the first time, install the required software to use ansible:

     make setup